-Note: Layer height values are automatically shared between extruders so it will only be necessary to indicate it in one of the heads.
+Note: Layer height values are automatically shared between extruders so it is only necessary to indicate it in one of the heads.

-The thickness of the layers affects different physical aspects of the part and the printing process:
+The thickness of the layers affect different physical aspects of the part and the printing process:

 Reducing the layer height makes the part surface smooth and continuous.
-It also allows obtaining a greater level of detail along the Z-axis, which has a significant influence on curved surfaces, on-ramps, and overhangs.
+It also allows you to obtain a greater level of detail along the Z-axis, which has a significant influence on curved surfaces, on-ramps, and overhangs.

-On the other hand, the lower the layer height, the longer the printing time.
+However, lowering the layer height also makes the printing time longer.
 Time increases inversely proportional to layer height.

 the thicker the layers, the greater the mechanical resistance of the piece, this is due to the reduction of weld points, which are the weak areas between layers.

-In the following graph. how the mechanical resistance varies depending on the diameter of the hotend and the height of the layer:
+The following graph shows how the mechanical resistance varies depending on the diameter of the hotend and the height of the layer:

-For post-processing tasks such as sanding and painting, it is desirable that the layer height is very small to save time in these processes.
+For post-processing tasks such as sanding and painting, it is preferable that the layer height is extremely small to save time.
 If you want to know more about how to sand or paint your model, visit the following article: Post-Processing

 Correctly set the layer height